syncfusion-content/wpf-docs/wpf/DataGrid/Clipboard-Operations.md

 # Clipboard Operations in WPF DataGrid (SfDataGrid)

-SfDataGrid provide support for the clipboard operations such as cut, copy and paste the data within control and between other applications such as Notepad, Excel.
+SfDataGrid provide support for the clipboard operations such as `cut`, `copy` and `paste` the data within control and between other applications such as `Notepad`, `Excel`.
 Clipboard operations copy and paste is enabled by default.
 You can copy selected records/cells from SfDataGrid by pressing <kbd>Ctrl+C</kbd> and also can paste the content from [Clipboard](https://msdn.microsoft.com/en-us/library/system.windows.clipboard.aspx) to SfDataGrid by pressing <kbd>Ctrl+V</kbd>.

-N> Clipboard operations is not supported for the summary rows, add new row and unbound rows.
+N> Clipboard operations is not supported for the `summary rows`, `add new row` and `unbound rows`.

 ## Copy to Clipboard in DataGrid